symmetryinvestments/zfs-on-root-installer/README.md

 Then build the main installer images:

-    make boot.iso
+    make bootable-images

-The completed boot.iso can be used to boot a system.
+The completed boot.iso and boot.img can be used to boot a system.

 Not all the dependancies are correctly managed, so if you need to ensure a full rebuild is done, a clean can be done before the build: